-Files API (Anthropic Compatible)
+Files API (Anthropic Compatible)¶

-Route Prefix
+Route Prefix & Base URL

 By default, all Anthropic-compatible routes are prefixed with /anthropic.
 This means the Files API is available at /anthropic/v1/files instead of /v1/files.
 You can customize this prefix using the ANTHROPIC_ROUTES_PREFIX configuration variable documented in Operations Configuration.